 What to Expect When Moving to Chicago Alone

-by Rebecca Denham | May 11, 2020 | Chicago, Chicago Apartment Search
+by Rebecca Denham | Feb 27, 2025 | Chicago, Chicago Apartment Search

-There are so many reasons to move to Chicago, whether you love the dining scene or can’t wait to get caught up on Chicago arts— there’s a space for everyone in this city.
-A move to a big city can already be daunting, but especially so if you are making the transition alone.
-Luckily, we’ve created a guide on how to make the best of your solo experience in Chicago— from how to meet people to best transportation methods.
-Read on for all of our local tips for moving to Chicago alone!
+Whether you love the dining scene, can’t wait to get caught up on Chicago arts, or plan to move here for some other salient reason, this city welcomes everyone who moves here.
+However, a move to a big city can feel daunting, but especially so if you make the transition alone.
+So, we created a guide on how to make the best of your solo experience in Chicago, covering topics from how to meet people to the best transportation methods.

-Contact AptAmigo and we’ll set you up with your own personal apartment expert who will provide local insight, insider knowledge, and accurate information on all the best apartments in Chicago.
-Even if you’re moving alone, you don’t have to be alone on your apartment search.
+If you’re interested in relocating to Chicago, don’t add more stress to the move by spending hours of your precious time apartment hunting.
+Contact AptAmigo, and we’ll set you up with your own personal apartment expert who will provide local insight, insider knowledge, and accurate information on all the best apartments in Chicago.
+Even if you plan to move alone, you don’t have to perform your apartment search alone.

 Tips for Moving to Chicago